kainonly/kainonly.github.io/content.en/_index.md

 I'm a Full Stack & DevOps engineer, involved in hotel internet in the China, and an open source enthusiast.

-~Love coding, hobby is still coding, exploring distributed
+~ Love coding and keep learning

-Currently focusing on cloud-native Kubernetes, my expertise includes:
+Currently focusing on cloud-native Kubernetes

-Go, Node, PHP, Angular, MySQL, PostgreSQL, Redis, MongoDB, ElasticSearch, Nats

 Looking into the practical use of DevOps and LowCode